New Zealand may be a dream move for Britons, but what are the living costs?

 Healthcare in New Zealand vs the UK

 That being said, there are some costs in both destinations that are not absorbed by the governing bodies, including prescriptions.
-In the UK, if you are not eligible for free prescriptions, you will pay around £9.90 for medications, whereas in New Zealand this is around 15 New Zealand Dollars for adults, or £6.81.
+In the UK, if you are not eligible for free prescriptions, you will pay around £9.65 for medications, whereas in New Zealand this is around 5 New Zealand Dollars, or £2.16.
+The cost of a prescription in New Zealand may be more if not subsidised or if it is classed as a specialised prescription.

 Leisure Activities & Entertainment